quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 A single event schema can define a new namespace, or extend an existing namespace with new categories.
-New namespaces MUST be registered using a non-empty namespace identifier of type `text`.
+New namespaces MUST be registered using a non-empty namespace identifier text identifier using only characters in the unreserved range; see {{Section 2.3 of RFC3986}}.
 Namespace are mutable and MAY be extended with categories.

 Event categories MUST belong to a single event namespace.
-They MUST have a registered non-empty globally-unique identifier of type `text` and MUST have a single dereferencable URI.
-That URI MUST be absolute and MUST indicate the category identifier using a fragment identifier (characters after a "#" in the URI).
+They MUST have a registered non-empty globally-unique text identifier only characters in the URI unreserved range; see {{Section 2.3 of RFC3986}}.
+They MUST have a single URI
+{{RFC3986}} that MUST be absolute.
+The URI MUST include the namespace identifier.
+The URI MUST include the category identifer using a fragment identifier (characters after a "#" in the URI).
 Event categories are immutable and MUST NOT be extended with events.

 Registration guidance and requirements is provided in {{event-schema-reg}}.